mjdorma/funconf/docs/source/begins.rst

 ++++++++++

-The default values read into the :py:class:`funconf.Config` object from my.conf will be overridden by `begins`_ when it passes in user defined option values from the command line.
+The default values read into the :py:class:`funconf.Config` object from demo.conf will be overridden by `begins`_ when it passes in user defined option values from the command line.
 As soon as your program entry has executed, you will now have a simple up to date global object which represents the programs configuration state.